WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-zapier-with-paymattic-in-wordpress.md

 ## Enable Zapier Integration

-To learn how to enable Zapier integration, follow the steps with screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for **Zapier** through the search bar, and you will get the **Zapier** integration module.